keplerlab/enhant/docs/source/parts_of_enhant.rst

 .. figure:: ./images/basic_mode_toolbar_v2.png
   :width: 70%
-  :alt: enhan(t) Chrome extension - Basic mode toolbar
+  :alt: enhan(t) extension - Basic mode toolbar
   :align: center

-  enhan(t) Chrome extension - Basic mode toolbar
+  enhan(t) extension - Basic mode toolbar

 The annotation tools in the extension can be used during presentations to convey ones point across in a better way.
 It can also be used for